Audi CEO Rupert Stadler arrested in Germany

-Audi CEO Rupert Stadler has been arrested in Germany as part of an investigation into emissions cheating.
+The CEO of luxury automaker Audi has been arrested in Germany as part of an investigation into emissions cheating.

-Munich prosecutors said in a statement Monday that Stadler had been detained because of concerns over potential evidence tampering.
+Munich prosecutors said Monday that Rupert Stadler, who has worked for Audi parent company Volkswagen since 1990, had been detained because of concerns he could influence witnesses in an ongoing fraud investigation.

+Stadler, 55, is the highest ranking Volkswagen executive to be arrested in connection to a costly diesel emissions scandal that burst into public view in 2015.

+Prosecutors said they have opened a criminal investigation into potential fraud by 20 current or former Audi employees including Stadler.
+The case is related to suspected emissions cheating in 240,000 diesel cars sold in the United States and Europe.

-Nicolai Laude, a spokesperson for Audi's parent company Volkswagen, confirmed that Stadler had been arrested, but he declined to comment on the investigation.
+Volkswagen spokesman Nicolai Laude confirmed that Stadler had been arrested, but declined to comment on the investigation.
 He said the company's supervisory board would discuss the matter on Monday.

-"The principle of the presumption of innocence continues to apply to Mr. Stadler," he added in a statement.
+"The principle of the presumption of innocence continues to apply to Mr. Stadler," Laude added in a statement.

 Munich prosecutors said last week they had searched Stadler's home for evidence as part of an investigation that has been underway for over a year.